Pierre Matisse (1869-1954) owned a Cézanne (1839-1906) canvas of Three Bathers for almost 40 years.

 More bathers – from the 200 or so paintings of bathers which Cézanne completed – in chronological order so that Cézanne‘s liberation of painting from the object painted can be observed.

-These are at the Barnes Foundation, Philadelphia which holds a total of 69 paintings by Cézanne.
-The Barnes forbids photography and these are taken from its website.
+Paintings at the Barnes Foundation, Philadelphia, which holds a total of 69 paintings by Cézanne are taken from its website.

 Bathers, 1874-75, oil on canvas.
 Metropolitan Museum of Art, NY.